TedHusted/awake/awake.md/awake.md

 * Both you and the recipient must be online for X-Drop to work.
 * If you're uncomfortable or unsafe using X-Drop, you can disable it.”

+The presentation swirls and presents a QR code.
+“In addition to X-Drop, you can read Quick Response codes through your phone to connect with another party, usually a store or other vendor.
+You can use conventional chat messaging from your phone or — now — the link.”

+Julie nodded.
+She had used those codes with her tablet and manual chat.

+“Your profile can include an alternate image and nickname to display with QR code threads.”

 The presentation switches to a red no-entry icon.
 “Some facilities may require an age-range badge for entry.
 To flash a badge, open the ‘VIRTUAL BADGES’ menu on the app.
 Select the relevant badges, and tap your device on the pad.”

 The app begins to conclude its spiel.
 “The X-3000 can also operate many of your mobile apps, such as Notes and Calculator.
 For apps like Music, you can queue a playlist and the sound will play through the speaker.
 Please remember that the X-3000 is text-only.
 Other media is not supported.